-Believe it or not, driving traffic to your website -- albeit challenging -- isn't enough to sustain your business.
-In an effort to truly leverage that investment in traffic, marketers must use conversion rate optimization, or CRO, to convince said traffic to complete a desired action.
+Believe it or not, driving traffic to your website — albeit challenging — isn't enough to sustain your business.
+To truly leverage that investment in traffic, marketers must use conversion rate optimization, or CRO, to convince said traffic to complete the desired action.

 Lead Capture Tools

 These are the tools you will use to capture more leads on your site, thus improving your CRO analytics .
 While most conversion-focused content has a built-in form or CTA, these tools act as additional lead capture mechanisms to boost the number of leads that convert on your content.